intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 ![][retardation]

 A retardation is essentially an upward-resolving suspension.
 It is almost always reserved for the final chord of a large formal division (or a movement), and it frequently appears simultaneously with a suspension (as seen in the example).
+Like suspensions, retardations must be accented and on-chord, yet unlike suspensions, it is not necessary to label the intervals against the bass, although you may if you wish.

 ### Neighbor Groups (NG) - also called "double neighbor tones"